 - The faults were known to or ought to have been known to the manufacturer.

 - Failing to warn medical professionals of the potential dangers of tibial loosening and adhesive failure in surgery

-Lawsuits for knee replacements often fall under faulty products or product liability.
+knee implant lawsuit often fall under faulty products or product liability.
 A class action lawsuit for knee replacements does not exist.
 However, you have the right to bring a case if you get a bad knee replacement.

 Most knee replacement lawsuits entail a problem that is so severe that surgery is required to address it.
-People who bring a lawsuit for knee replacements have either undergone revision surgery to remove a defective knee implant or scheduled surgery.
+People who bring a knee replacement lawsuit have either undergone revision surgery to remove a defective knee implant or scheduled surgery.

 Serious complications often indicate that your knee implant is no longer performing as intended.
 Or the issues can even be dangerous to your health and well-being.
 These issues may arise from several flaws in the development or production of your knee replacement.